 As mentioned earlier, the amount of your disability compensation, paid monthly, is based on your disability rating, which ranges from 10% to 100% in 10% increments.
 You may be paid additional amounts if you have a very severe disability (e.g., loss of limbs, sight or hearing) or you require an aide to assist you with eating, bathing or certain other activities of daily living.

-To see the latest Compensation Rate Chart listing categories and amounts, visit the VA website for the Veterans Compensation Benefits Rate Tables that went into effect on 12/1/2014 through 2016.
-A Cost of Living Adjustment of 0.3% is in effect for 2017.
+To see the latest Compensation Rate Chart listing categories and amounts, read our article on the Veterans Compensation Benefits Rate Tables that went into effect on 12/1/2022 through 2023.
+A Cost of Living Adjustment of 8.7% is in effect for 2023.

 If your rating is too low or your claim is denied, here’s how to contest it—even if the VA says they can’t help you